passenger94/shoes3/shoesManual_redcarpet01.md

  end
 ```

-For more methods beyond those listed below, also look into the [[Common]]
+For more methods beyond those listed below, also look into the <span style="color:blue">Common</span>
 methods page.
 Because you get those methods on every radio as well.

 ### checked?() » true or false ###